mcgoughlin/Python4ML/README.md

 This course was developed to train clinicians and biomedical scientists at Cancer Research UK's Cambridge institute how to develop machine learning models in the shortest possible time.

-#### Download the course's content by clicking the green 'code' button and hitting 'download zip'.
-Once downloaded, unzip the folder structure!
-The lecture slides will be viewable offline, but you will still need an online connection to access the tutorials.
-These can be accessed using the following links:
+**Download the course's content by clicking the green 'code' button and hitting 'Download .zip'.** Once downloaded, unzip the folder structure on your computer.
+The lecture slides will be viewable offline within this folder structure, but you will still need an online connection to access the tutorials.

+**The tutorials can be accessed using the following links:**

 Tutorial 1: https://colab.research.google.com/drive/1f3sAvwoK3icXEDEMa5ZRobVwdG-zfBew
 Answers: https://colab.research.google.com/drive/1tOVL8CRyLisSqzvBYIXdNVVu5qV56Vz7